 Evaluate Your Current Financial Situation

-After you’ve got your monthly budget in line, also take a look at how you manage your money on a daily basis.
-If things are slipping through the cracks, take time to clean the cobwebs from your financial processes and create systems that actually function for you.
+After you’ve got your monthly budget in line, take a look at how you manage your money on a daily basis.
+If things are slipping through the cracks, take time to create systems that actually function for you.